-Now that you understand the various forms of listening, pay close attention as you go through your day.
+Now that you understand the various forms of effective listening, pay close attention as you go through your day.
 Which form do you employ most?
 Try to catch when you’re passively listening and ask yourself how you can be more active or contextual.
 More importantly, take note of when you are active or contextual, and the outcome you receive—the response will likely be better.
 In the end, enacting advanced listening skills leads to:

 - Nailing things the first time